Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 Entry Level Salary

 Even a beginner machine learning engineer will earn a high salary starting out.
 The average for new hires is $100,000 and it can range from $72k to $135k .

 But these entry level jobs are hard to find.
 Most companies are looking for engineers that already have experience in artificial intelligence.
-Even with an advanced degree in Math or Computer Science you might need to work in the field for 3-5 years before earning the title Machine Learning Engineer.
+Even with an advanced degree in Math or Computer Science you might need to work in the field for three to five years before earning the title Machine Learning Engineer.

 Machine Learning Engineer vs Software Engineer Salaries